raneomik/WatchdogBundle/README.md

 #config/packages/watchdog.yml

 watchdog:
-    dates: # raise an event if current date time matches
+    dates: # raise an event if current date time matches (following "Or" logic)
     - { date_time: '2019-12-01 11:00' }           # a date and time
     - { date: '2019-12-03' }                      # a specific date
     - { hour: '14:00' }                           # a specific hour